Your First PHP WebSocket Client

 if(strcmp($message,"connected") !== 0){ $decoded_json = json_decode($message); echo $decoded_json->symbol, $decode-json->ts, $decode_jdon->bid, $decode__json->ask, " "; }

-You should now see the currency rates parsed in real time.
+You should now see the currency exchange rates parsed in real-time.

 EURUSD 1651244529366 1.05515 1.05517 GBPUSD 1651244529371 1.2554 1.2554 GBPUSD 1651244529385 1.2554 1.25541 EURUSD 1651244529389 1.05515 1.05516 EURUSD 1651244529416 1.05518 1.05519 GBPUSD 1651244529455 1.25542 1.25543 GBPUSD 1651244529458 1.25542 1.25546 GBPUSD 1651244529492 1.2554 1.25546 GBPUSD 1651244529496 1.2554 1.25545

-And we are done, you should now have a working WebSocket, If you have any questions please don't hesitate to get in touch via our contact page or our online chat.
+We are done.
+You should now have a working WebSocket.WebSockets provide a duplex communication channel, which means they allow the sending and receiving of data over a TCP connection.
+If you have any questions, please don't hesitate to get in touch via our contact page or our online chat.